JZ6/Office-Hours-Booking-System/doc/phase1/Collaborate.md

   * Discussed final details on documentation.
   * Discussed API design.

-## Methodology
+## Project Methodology
 We will be using Scrum with Kanban via Github's Projects feature.
 Due to the experimental nature of the project, the numerous unforeseen challenges should be best tackled with a flexible approach.
 Scrum allows rapid responses to change and will keep the team on the same page with regular meetings.
-Progress will be tracked on Github's Projects feature as well, with the backlog being handled by kanban.
+* Sprints will be weekly, with relatively narrow scope to account for the short cycle
+* Scrum/stand-up meetings will occur on M/W/F during or immediately following scheduled class time.
+Contributors who are unable to attend in person will report on Slack (progress since last meeting, plans before next meeting, any blockers).
+* Friday tutorial times will be used for retrospective and sprint planning
+  * Sprint planning: select a sprint scope from backlog based on project roadmap, estimate tickets, rank by priority, and set sprint goals based on projected sprint velocity.
+  * Retrospective: in the last sprint, what went well and didn't go well, and are there any action items to improve workflow or more effectively achieve goals.

-### Git Flow
+### Git Workflow
-We will be adhering to the git flow, with a development branch per service and feature branches per development branch.
-Pull requests will be made upon the completion of a feature branch.
+We will follow a pared-down variation of the GitFlow workflow, optimized for continuous deployment to a live test environment.
+In this variation, the top level (`master`) and release branches are truncated from the model, so our `master` will be equivalent to GitFlow's `develop` branch, and will be under continuous deployment to a live test environment.
+All branches off master will be working branches at the developers' discretion.
+This may include feature branches, or aggregate branches to tie features together before opening a pull request to master.
+All feature branches and commit messages should contain the feature/story's associated issue number.
 Feature requirements, test cases, and code will be reviewed by two other members.
-Features will be tracked via Issues.

 ### Member Workload
 Team members will not be restricted to specific domains.
 Instead, we will prioritize features that suit our learning goals while ensuring that all core features are finished.
+With that said, each service (as well as DevOps) will have primary contributors.
+* API Service: Abed, Grant, Asher
+* Web client: Pablo, Benson, Jay
+* Database: Grant, Asher
+* DevOps: Asher, Abed

 ## Handout
 You will create a plan for how your team will collaborate, review code, etc.